dustproject/dust/packages/world/README.md

 ### Resource Lifecycle

 1. **Creation**
-   - Ores: Exist in the world as `AnyOre`, collapse to specific types when mined
+   - Ores: Exist in the world as `UnrevealedOre`, collapse to specific types when mined
    - Seeds: Created as drops from mining certain blocks

 2. **Circulation**